Sumanvi17/CODTECH-Task6/README.md

-Overview of the project
+Overview of the project:

-Project: Python Program on simple calculator
+Project: Python Program to build a robust online marketplace

-Objective
+Objective:

-The objective of this project is to perform Python Program on simple calculator.The aim is it should prompt the user to enter two numbers and choose an operation (addition, subtraction, multiplication, division).
-Then, it should perform the selected operation and display the result to the user.
+The objective of this project is to perform Python Program to build a robust online marketplace similar to Amazon or eBay, allowing users to buy and sell products or services.
+Implement advanced features such as seller storefronts, product listings with images and descriptions, reviews and ratings, advanced search and filtering options.

-Key Activities
+Key Activities:

 1. Designed and implemented a simple calculator program in Python.
 2. Developed a user-friendly interface to take input from users.